Vermont Adventure Retreat in the Green Mountains

 Tell me about the staff

-The staff is an inspiring and spirited group of women!!!
-Jacqueline Stanford will be hosting this retreat.
-You will have the chance to play with women who are both phenomenal athletes and articulate teachers.
+The staff is an inspiring and spirited group of women, committed to providing a supportive and enriching experience!
+Jacqueline Stanford will serve as the host for this retreat.
+You will have the chance to play with women who are both phenomenal athletes and articulate teachers, including featured experts in wellness and adventure.
 You will receive cutting-edge instruction with heartfelt support and encouragement.
 The high staff-to-camper ratio allows opportunity for individual guidance, safe supervision of all activities, and personal attention to your feelings and needs.
 We organize the groups to accommodate all fitness levels and levels of experience.

 Women’s Quest Cancellation & Travel Insurance Policy